-mh-ecig-mainmmarlboroa_01Not everyone is happy about e-cigarettes – and it’s not just I. The BBC online news (5 November 2016) carries a report that Dr Phil Banfied, chairman of the British Medical Association’s Welsh council, wants to see proof of the safety of e-cigarettes.
+mh-ecig-mainmmarlboroa_01Not everyone is happy about e-cigarettes.
+Dr Phil Banfied, chairman of the British Medical Association’s Welsh Council, wants to see proof of their safety.

 Anyone can campaign for anything they like, within reason, but is it right and proper for the NNA to be a registered charity?
 I wrote to the Charity Commissioners about this.
 They told me that the NNA was registered with the following objects: